 We discussed this earlier but wanted to give you a little more information on it.

 Over the past year, Facebook has introduced a feature for business owners to upload their product catalog to their business page and voilà!

 Below you can see an image of your business catalog as uploaded on Facebook for marketing products to customers.

 And when clicked again, the user can then receive more details and purchase the item if they like – all right in the Instagram application.

 Source: Ad Week

-These are called shoppable pins and allow the user to view the product’s details and options and simply “add to bag” right from pin on their Pinterest feed.
+These are called shoppable pins and allow the user to view the product’s details and options and simply “add to bag” right from the pin…

 Social Paid Campaigns with a Call to Action

-Making sure your social media is working for ecommerce will help generate an extra return on investment for your marketing dollars.
+Making sure your social media is working for eCommerce will help generate an extra return on investment for your marketing dollars.

 Multiple Email Campaign Types